himbeles/MotionProvider/README.md

 # MotionProvider

-A Combine-based CoreMotion data provider as a Swift Package
+A Combine-based CoreMotion data provider as a Swift Package.

 On every update of the device motion data (accelerometer and gyroscope), it provides a struct